 Passamaquoddy – The Passamaquoddy nation was a member of the Wabanaki Confederacy that controlled much of New England and the Canadian Maritimes.
-The Passamaquoddys are original natives of the area between Maine and New Brunswick.
+The Passamaquoddy are original natives of the area between Maine and New Brunswick, Canada.
 They lived on both sides of the border before the two nations became countries.
-Passamaquoddy refers to a traditional way of catching pollock (a kind of fish) by using a spear.
+Passamaquoddy refers to a traditional way of catching pollock (a kind of fish) using a spear.
 Fishing is still important to Passamaquoddy culture today.
 Now, most Passamaquoddy people live on the US side of the border, in Maine; however, one band lives in Canada.

 Pawnee – The Pawnee were a North American Plains Indian tribe who lived on the Platte River, Nebraska, from before the 16th century to the latter part of the 19th century.
 In the 1800s, the Pawnee tribe comprised relatively independent bands; the Kitkehahki, Chaui, Pitahauerat, and Skidi.

 Pecos – Formerly the largest and most populous of the pueblos of New Mexico in historic times, these people built the Pecos Pueblo on an upper branch of Pecos River, about 30 miles southeast of Santa Fe.
 At the time of the arrival of the first Spaniards under Francisco Vasquez de Coronado in 1540, the tribe had become concentrated in the great communal structure known as Pecos.